 It is typical of the narrative progress of Paradiso to have the discussion spurred by the pilgrim’s doubts and concerns, a method that links to the discussions of previous canti.
 This narrative rhythm creates a kind of terza rima writ large: in the same way that the rhyme scheme that Dante invented, terza rima, features backward glances interwoven into forward motion, so the thematic content both looks back and then moves on.
 We saw a similar technique in Purgatorio 15 and Purgatorio 16, in both of which a dubbio remaining in the pilgrim’s mind from Purgatorio 14 takes center stage.

-- Why are the souls of the heaven of the moon held responsible for their broken vows, given that those vows were broken because of the violence to which these souls were subjected?
-Why should the violence inflicted by someone else cause a a blessed soul to be accorded a diminished degree of beatitude in Paradise?
+1. Why are the souls of the heaven of the moon held responsible for their broken vows, given that those vows were broken because of the violence to which these souls were subjected?
+In other words, why should the violence inflicted by someone else cause a a blessed soul to be accorded a diminished degree of beatitude in Paradise?
 The question is first posed thus:

 Tu argomenti: “Se ’l buon voler dura, la violenza altrui per qual ragione di meritar mi scema la misura?”
 (Par.
 4.19-21)

 You reason: “If my will to good persists, why should the violence of others cause the measure of my merit to be less?”

 Later in the canto Beatrice elaborates on Dante’s concern, which also involves an apparent contradiction between her words and Piccarda’s.
 Piccarda had indicated that the Empress Costanza always remained faithful to her monastic vows, while Beatrice observed that the commitment of the souls in the heaven of the moon was not total.
 Which of these two ladies — Piccarda or Beatrice — is lying?
 The strong verb “to lie”, mentire, is Dante’s own, in Paradiso 4.95.